RetailDAO/Docs/retail-DAO-docs/docs/Onboarding_and_Participation/Incentives_Program.md

   3. If you create an ⁠🚀┃alpha-forum post that is high quality you can get bonus of either: 50, 100, or 200 extra points!

-## So you can get 2x, 5x, or even 10x the points you get for a simple message by creating a good Alpha Forum post!
+### So you can get 2x, 5x, or even 10x the points you get for a simple message by creating a good post in the Alpha Zone!